milk-v/milkv.io/docs/pioneer/resources/scoresoftware.md

 $mv riscv.cfg config/ // This command does not need to be executed if the official cfg is used
 ``````

-Currently, llvm compiler, T-head compiler, gcc are supported.
+Currently, Terapines zcc toolchain, llvm compiler, T-head compiler, gcc are supported.
 If you want to test with a different compiler, you can specify the compiler by modifying the CC, CXX, FC parameters of riscv.cfg:

 - **GCC**
 ``````